MY ESWRA LOGIN

 10. Membership fees

 ESWRA will bear all risks and upfront costs associated with the conference when these relate to the agreed budget and the successful administration of the conference.
 Over and above this, any surplus generated by the conference will belong to ESWRA.
+This must be transferred to ESWRA, in addition to the Association transfer of 20,000 Euros and the membership fees, at the latest by the October after the annual conference.

 4.3.
 Payment Responsibilities and Charging Policy